mcsee/Software-Design-Articles/Articles/Opinion/10 Pieces of Advice to Get your First Job from a Senior Interviewer/readme.md

 Software Engineering is human work.

-You will not work alone.
+You won't work alone.
 We might ask about teamwork situations.

 # 10 Bring your Github 📈